Zeroo28/reven/README.md

 -   Fork this repository.
 -   Create a new branch: `git checkout -b <my-super-cool-feature>`
 -   Work on your super cool changes/features.
--   Commit your changes: `git commit -am "Added a new feature"`
+-   Commit your changes: `git commit -am "Feat: Added a new feature"`
 -   Push your branch: `git push origin dev`
 -   And, open a pull request on GitHub.